 Typical construction is a mixture of aerial and underground techniques, in part because aerial construction also is more vulnerable to extreme weather, particularly in wooded areas and areas with frequent ice and high winds.
 And another reason is that aerial construction may be more expensive when poles are crowded or when the utility pole owner charges high rates for access.
 Worst-case costs can be $100,000 per mile (which usually would lead a network owner to build underground or over another route).

 Of cause, wire management is the most important part of any installation, especially for data communication.
-For better cable management in server room or the data center, IT racks, fiber enclosures and patch panels should be used.
+For better cable management in a server room or the data center, IT racks, fiber enclosures and patch panels should be used.
 To determine what type of panels you need, take into consideration the space that will be utilized for the network.
 If you are installing inside of a closet or other cramped quarters and need low density, wall mountable panel is the best choice because it does not take up a lot of room.
-If racks are already in place, or if there is enough room to install them, rack-mount tray is the best choice because it is sturdy and easy to access.
+If racks are already in place, or if there is enough room to install them, the rack-mount tray is the best choice because it is sturdy and easy to access.
 Keep in mind that rack-mount tray does not protect against environmental conditions.

 Open frame racks are suggested for this server room, which can provide more flexible cabling environment.
 The using of fiber enclosure and adapter panels should depend on the fiber count.